 We can supply private home care ranging from elder care to nannies, housekeepers and more!LEARN MORE

 Our private home care is customized to fit your exact needs.Watch now

 We do all the behind-the-scenes work so you and your family can enjoy solutions designed for your needs.LEARN MORE

-1)Check out Museum Row – Located in Garden City, this education metroplex is a destination for The Long Island Children’s Museum, The Nassau Firefighter’s museum, The Cradle of Aviation Museum, and The Nassau County Veterans Museum.
-You could easily fill a few days learning about everything from earth and science to F-14 planes.
+1)Check Out Museum Row – Located in Garden City, this cultural hub is home to The Long Island Children’s Museum, The Nassau County Firefighters Museum, and the Cradle of Aviation Museum, all within walking distance of the Nassau Veterans Memorial Coliseum.
+You could easily fill a few days learning about everything from Earth and science to F-14 planes.

-2)Step Back in Time – The Old Bethpage Village Restoration includes 51 historic buildings such as an inn, a store, and a church in order to give an accurate depiction of pre Civil War life.
-Actors will even come to dress in costumes to recreate this custom colonial life.
+2)Step Back in Time – The Old Bethpage Village Restoration includes 51 historic buildings such as an inn, a store, and a church, forming a recreated mid-19th-century village.
+Costumed actors demonstrate what life was like in the era before the Civil War.

 4)Explore the outdoors with The Sands Point Park and Preserve – Featuring hiking grounds and trails that lead to the Long Island Sound, this spot is perfect for a leisurely stroll or a cross-country skiing excursion on a winter day.
 Don’t forget to check out the castle-like mansions; Hempstead House, Castle Gould, and Falaise.
-Falaise, built by Harry S. Guggenheim houses antiques dated back to the 16th century with renowned pieces of Renaissance art.
+Falaise, built by Harry S. Guggenheim, houses antiques dating back to the 16th century along with renowned pieces of Renaissance art.

 2,000customers served (and counting)